openstack/kuryr-kubernetes/doc/source/installation/network_namespace.rst

     pod_router = ROUTER_ID

-   Note if a new router is created, it must ensure the connectivity requirements between pod, service and public subnets, as in the case for the default subnet driver.
+   Note that if a new router is created, it must ensure the connectivity requirements between pod, service and public subnets, as in the case for the default subnet driver.